Cody Bellinger Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 17th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Marlins pitching staff ranks 14th in the league.

-- The Marlins have the 18th-ranked team ERA across all MLB pitching staffs (4.54).
+- The Marlins have the 24th-ranked team ERA across all league pitching staffs (4.84).

-- Hoeing (0-1) pitches for the Marlins to make his second start of the season.
+- Hoeing (0-1) gets the starting nod for the Marlins, his third of the season.

-- In his last time out on Tuesday, the right-hander tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty threw five innings against the Chicago Cubs, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.